ndaidong/doc/README.md

 </script>
 ```

-Virtual DOM is very basic for right now.
+Virtual DOM APIs is quite basic for right now.
 Other stuffs as *diff*, *patch* may be implemented in next version.

+# License

+The MIT License (MIT)